CityofToronto/bdit_anomalous_counts/README.md

       i.
 Proceed to the end of the file, within the `for` loop.

       ii.
 The function `anomalous` accepts a percentile value as its last parameter.
-This value is a percentage prediction interval region for the ARIMA forecast.
+This value is a percentage prediction interval region for the ARIMA/ETS forecast.

       iii.
 The value is currently set at `98` %.
 Change this value to your preference.
 The default value in R is `95`.